 Colonial – Oftentimes, classic colonial homes are all about symmetry, with a balanced number of windows and a centered entry door.
 Typically, there are two windows on either side of the entry door and several windows equally spaced on the second floor, with one centered above the door.
 This home is usually square with a pitched roof and at least one fireplace and chimney.

 Cape Cod– These cozy and charming homes have a cottage look and feel.
-They often have simple exterior ornamentation, with gabled dormers, shutters and multi-paned, double-hung windows.
-A few other usual characteristics include a centered entrance with a paneled door, clapboard siding and a steep roof with cedar shake shingles.
+They often have simple exterior ornamentation, with gabled dormers, shutters, and multi-paned, double-hung windows.
+A few other usual characteristics include a central entrance with a paneled door, clapboard siding, and a steep roof with cedar shake shingles.

-Other features often include narrow windows that are clustered together and a steep, gabled roof decorated with trim.
+Their features often include narrow windows that are clustered together and a steep, gabled roof decorated with trim.
 Typically, these homes also have elaborate chimneys with chimney pots, which are usually round or octagonal in shape.
-Additionally, the entry is typically elaborate, and usually wooden with medieval looking hardware.
+Additionally, the entry is typically elaborate, and usually wooden with medieval-looking hardware.